-WHAT IN THE WORLD IS ISLAMIC ARTS?
+WHAT IN THE WORLD IS ISLAMIC ART?

-Glass making flourished under Muslim rulers in the various centers of production in Egypt, Syria and Persia.
-Religious object such as mosque glass lamps were beautifully adorned with floral motifs and inscriptions from the Quran.
-Miniature glass paintings flourished in Persia.
+Glassmaking flourished under Muslim rulers in the various production centers of Egypt, Syria and Persia.
+Religious objects such as mosque glass lamps were beautifully adorned with floral motifs and inscriptions from the Quran.
+Miniature glass paintings were a form commonly encountered in Persia.

 Medieval Islamic metalwork offers a complete contrast to the European art, which is dominated by modelled figures and brightly colored decoration in enamel.
 In contrast Islamic metalwork consists of practical objects, with elegant surfaces highly decorated with dense Arabesque pattern.
 The color is mostly restricted to inlays of gold, silver, copper.
 Household items, such as ewers or water pitchers, were made of one or more pieces of sheet brass soldered together and subsequently worked and inlaid.